yu-jeremy/IoT-Smart-Tarp/documentation/developer/README.md

 2. If you do not have the right filesystem setup within your folder or repo, refer to this project's general README for instructions.

 3. Flash the code to a registered Photon device.
-Then open up the application's UI, which is located in [TarpApp.html](../../ui/TarpApp.html)
+Then open up the application's UI, which is located in [TarpApp.html](../../ui/TarpApp.html).

-4.
+4. To test, extend the tarp by clicking the "Toggle Tarp" button on the UI.
+After the tarp extends, retrieve the two wires that will be used to test for the tarp's changes in resistance.
+Connect one to GND and the other to the analog pin you chose earlier.

+5. The Velostat, when pressed upon reasonably, should now show lower voltage readings since pinching the material lowers resistance.
+According to Ohm's Law, which you may have learned about for the first time earlier this semester, the following is true:
+  * Current (I) = Voltage (V) / Resistance (R)
+  * By Units: Amperes = Volts / Ohms
+  * In our case, when we press on the Velostat, we reduce R, the resistance.
+In order to maintain the same amount of Current, I, the Voltage, V, must therefore also become smaller.
+This explains why our readings are smaller.

+## D. Modifying This Project